 - Amazon, Rakuten

-So the interesting thing about this cleansing oil is that it actually doesn’t contain any of the common oils as base:
+So the interesting thing about this product is that it actually doesn’t contain any of the common oils as base:

 All in all there’s really nothing that stands out ingredients-wise, just your standard emulsifiers and a few fatty alcohols.
 Despite the brand being called “Cow Brand”, there were no milk related ingredients in this product.

-Compared to the DHC Deep Cleansing Oil, the Cow Brand Mutenka Cleansing Oil is lighter and more watery.
+Compared to the DHC, the Cow Brand Mutenka Cleansing Oil is lighter and more watery.
 Texture-wise I do prefer this one, but for some reason this is ridiculously difficult to emulsify.
 Instead of turning into a milky white consistency when I mix it with water, the texture simply becomes lighter and more liquid.
-Some of the oil does eventually emulsify, but then I’m wondering, what’s going on with the rest of the oil?
+Some does eventually emulsify, but then I’m wondering, what’s going on with the rest of the product?

 I’ve tried everything.
-Adding only a tiny bit of water.
+Adding a tiny bit of water.
 Adding lots of water.
 No matter what I do, I can’t seem to reach that water-oil nirvana.
-Luckily this cleansing oil rinses off nicely, and there’s no oily residue or film left on my skin.
-But because the emusilfying process is so weird, I always follow with a second cleanser to make sure I remove any left over oil.
+Luckily this rinses off nicely, and there’s no residue or film left on my skin.
+But because the emulsifying process is so weird, I always follow with a second cleanser to make sure I remove any left over product.

-On the plus side, the Cow Brand Mutenka Cleansing Oil does a great job of removing makeup.
-It struggles with eye makeup though, but I always recommend a separate eye makeup remover anyways.
+On the plus side, the Cow Brand Mutenka Cleansing Oil does a great job of removing face makeup.
+It struggles a bit with eye makeup, but I always recommend a separate eye makeup remover anyways.
 Since it’s additives-free, it’s also pretty gentle and good for sensitive skin types.